DegreeCalc

 Federal Student Loans: Limits, Types, and What to Borrow

 Federal loans come with income-driven repayment options, forgiveness programs, and deferment rights that private loans typically do not offer.
 Always exhaust federal loan options before considering private loans.
-Here are the annual limits for 2025-2026, per the FSA Handbook:
+Current federal Direct Loan annual limits include:

 The key difference between subsidized and unsubsidized loans: subsidized loans do not accrue interest while you are enrolled at least half-time.
 Unsubsidized loans begin accruing interest immediately.
 For a $3,500 subsidized loan at 6.53% interest over four years, you save approximately $916 in interest by graduation compared to an unsubsidized loan of the same amount.
 Use our loan calculator to see exactly how interest accrues on your specific loan balance.